OtCloudCompany/Malipo/README.md

 It is being developed on OJS 3.4 and has not been tested at all on older versions.
 Please test the plugin thoroughly before deploying it to a production server.

+**TODO**
+1. Thoroughly test the plugin including in production modes, find and fix any issues.
+2. Add PayPal as a third payment option in the plugin.

 ## Considerations
 1. The plugin requires OJS version 3.4.0-7 that was released on August 23, 2024 or newer.
 See the issue here https://github.com/pkp/pkp-lib/issues/10327
 2. For now, php-curl is required on the server for stripe to work